publishpress/PublishPress-Authors/readme.txt

 * Changed: CoAuthors' backward compatibility functions now can be disabled if you define the constant "PUBLISHPRESS_AUTHORS_LOAD_COAUTHORS_FUNCTIONS" as false.
 Default is true, #297;
 * Changed: Bylines' backward compatibility functions now can be disabled if you define the constant "PUBLISHPRESS_AUTHORS_LOAD_BYLINES_FUNCTIONS" as false.
 Default is true, #297;
 * Added: Added new maintenance task for syncing the authors' slug with the respective user's sanitized login (user_nicename).
 There is a new constant "PUBLISHPRESS_AUTHORS_SYNC_AUTHOR_SLUG_CHUNK_SIZE" for customizing the size of the chunk of authors to update at a time (default to 50), #287;
+* Added: Added new constant "PUBLISHPRESS_AUTHORS_SYNC_POST_AUTHOR_CHUNK_SIZE" for defining the size of the chunck of posts to convert authors in the maintenance task: Update author field on posts.
+Default to 10;
 * Removed: Removed the support to the filter "coauthors_auto_apply_template_tags", #297;

 = [3.9.0] - 2020-11-24 =